oldarmyc/pitchfork/README.md

 pip install nose coverage selenium
 ````

-Selenium by default uses PhantomJS driver to run the browser tests.
-You can change the driver by editing the tests/test_selenium.py file and commenting out the PhantomJS line and uncommenting the Firefox driver line.
+Selenium was setup to use firefox when the tests are run.
+However you can update the following to use the driver of your choice.

-**Note:** If you do not have the PhantomJS driver and the driver is not changed the tests will be skipped
+**Note:** If you do not have Firefox the tests will be skipped
 ````
 def setUpClass(cls):
     try:
-        cls.client = webdriver.PhantomJS(service_log_path=os.path.devnull)
-        # cls.client = webdriver.Firefox()
+        cls.client = webdriver.Firefox()
     except:
         pass
 ````